An MP3 CD looks just like a standard CD, but can hold up to 12 hours of audio.

 Click here to find out how to join our service.

 We frequently help members in this position.
-Please email our library & PR manager who will discuss the options with you.
+Please email our membership and recruitment administrator who will discuss the options with you.

 Anybody with an illness or disability who finds it difficult or impossible to hold a book or read in the usual way.
-This includes adults or children with visual, physical or learning difficulties such as dyslexia.
+This includes adults or children with visual, physical, mental health or learning difficulties such as dyslexia.

 We don't provide the books, however many of our members who want to follow the text source these from their local library.